streamr-dev/core-frontend/app/src/docs/content/canvasModules/JavaModule-136.md

-See the User Guide for more information on programmable modules.
+See the Docs for more information on programmable modules.